 Twelve years ago, I was invited to my first Christmas Cookie Exchange party and the world as I knew it changed…FOREVER!
 The hostesses set a high bar and the guests raised the bar each year thereafter.
 Each guest brought their most delicious cookies to share, but not just slapped onto any old platter.
 The cookies were beautifully decorated, pre-packaged, and skillfully presented in a holiday theme.
 I recall one of my friends put her cookies inside of plastic ornaments and hung them on a small Christmas tree she set up at the party.
 We got to taste a small bite of each cookie and then we voted.
 Prizes were awarded for the best tasting cookie and a few other categories.
 We each left with a wide variety of cookies that we could repackage and share with neighbors or friends over the holidays.

 This became one of my favorite holiday traditions.
 When I moved to Canada, I really missed this event and decided to recreate it with my new friends and neighbors.
 Now, it’s something we all look forward to each year.
 Below are a few tips if you want to plan a Christmas Cookie Exchange party of your own.

 Determine the Date and Location

 Determine the location for your Christmas Cookie Exchange.
-During the holiday, I prefer to host the party at my house; it just feels more cozy, festive, and personal.
+During the holiday, I prefer to host the party at my house; it just feels more cozy, festive, and personal than a professional venue.